-(JNS.org) Israeli Defense Minister Ehud Barak gave the order on Monday to officially accredit Ariel University Center of Samaria as a full-fledged university, making it the first Israeli university to be located beyond the 1949 Green Line, Israel Hayom reported.
+(December 25, 2012 / JNS) Israeli Defense Minister Ehud Barak gave the order on Monday to officially accredit Ariel University Center of Samaria as a full-fledged university, making it the first Israeli university to be located beyond the 1949 Green Line.

-Barak instructed GOC Central Command Maj.
+Barak instructed Israel Defense Forces GOC Central Command Maj.
 Gen. Nitzan Alon to approve the Judea and Samaria Council of Higher Education’s recommendation Monday night.

 Likud-Yisrael Beytenu Coalition Chairman MK Zeev Elkin called Monday’s ruling a “righteous decision that sends a clear message that Ariel will forever stay part of Israel.”

-Education Minister and Chairman of the Council for Higher Education in Israel Gideon Sa’ar said the decision brought one of the “biggest campaigns I have led” to completion, and that “despite countless irrelevant objections, this [decision] sends an important message to the academic community as a whole.”
+Sa’ar, the education minister and chairman of the Council for Higher Education in Israel, said the decision brought one of the “biggest campaigns I have led” to completion, and that “despite countless irrelevant objections, this [decision] sends an important message to the academic community as a whole.”

 Prime Minister Benjamin Netanyahu called Ariel University Center President Yigal Cohen-Orgad to congratulate him.
 “After many decades the state of Israel finally has another university.
 This is a big day for higher education in Israel,” Netanyahu said.

-Meretz party Chairwoman Zahava Gal-On, however, called the decision “disheartening.”
+Some were less enthusiastic about the decision.
+Meretz Chairwoman Zahava Gal-On called the decision “disheartening.”

 “The fact that Ehud Barak decided to adopt it is a flawed political decision on his part meant to help Netanyahu in the elections,” Gal-On said.
 “The recognition of this university will cost Israel further international isolation and academic boycotts.”

 The committee representing the presidents of Israel’s other seven universities criticized the decision as well.